joblib/joblib/doc/parallel.rst

 separate Python worker processes to execute tasks concurrently on separate CPUs.
-This is a reasonable default for generic Python programs but can induce a significant overhead as the input and output data need to be serialized in a queue for communication with the worker processes.
+This is a reasonable default for generic Python programs but can induce a significant overhead as the input and output data need to be serialized in a queue for communication with the worker processes (see :ref:`serialization_and_processes`).

 When you know that the function you are calling is based on a compiled extension that releases the Python Global Interpreter Lock (GIL) during